 3. Recent Photo

 (2) Two Pieces of 4.5 cm x 4.5 cm with white background and must be taken within the last 6 months.
 I usually wear something with collar when I have my ID photo taken.
+The photo studio usually know the sizing for the photo requirement, so make sure that you specifiy for what visa or embassy you are using it for.

 4. Multiple-Entry Visa Application Form